Frequently Asked QuestionsFind answers to frequently asked questions at Hershey Montessori School.

 Dr. Montessori’s teachings are widely used today in education.
 More than 20,000 schools worldwide incorporate the Montessori method in their curriculum.

 There are many resources available to learn more about Montessori.
 We recommend beginning with the Association Montessori Internationale of the United States, a national, non-profit organization dedicated to Maria Montessori’s vision.

 Is the Montessori approach still relevant to contemporary education?

 Absolutely.
-More than 4,000 schools leverage the Montessori approach to educate students.
+More than 20,000 schools around the world, including 5,000 in the U.S., leverage the Montessori approach to educate students.

 Is the Montessori approach effective?

 - Montessori: The Science Behind the Genius, written by Angeline S. Lillard, PhD

 - Outcomes for Students in a Montessori Program, prepared by Dohrmann, K.

 In addition to studies, the accomplishments of Montessori graduates speak to the effectiveness of the approach.